ComposeBaseList¶

 Purpose¶

-- objects in a single structure, allowing to export/import them to/from a single file.
+objects into a single structure, enabling export/import to/from a single file.

-are also ml::Base objects, complex object trees can be built.
-However, this module also allows to simply join two BaseLists by creating a new one uniting both lists’ elements.
+are also ml::Base objects, complex object trees can be constructed.
+Additionally, this module allows for simply joining two BaseLists by creating a new one that unites the elements of both lists.

 Usage¶